 Stylish and urban, this restaurant blends Japanese, Mexican and Spanish flavors into one delicious hybrid.
 Memorable dishes include pigeon liver wrapped in beetroot, the Pekin duck, sea urchin in citric dashi, and Japanese mochi cakes made out of huitlacoche corn.

-The setting at La Terraza del Casino is as majestic as the food is flavorful.
-Red-carpeted palace stairways, checkered floors, luxury decor and the most stunning views in Madrid make just walking into the restaurant an experience.
+The setting at Paco Roncero is as majestic as the food is flavorful.
+Grandiose light fixtures, checkered floors, luxury decor and the most stunning views in Madrid make just walking into the restaurant an experience.

 The tasting menu is a collection of experimental Spanish dishes, each one an unexpected combination of tastes expertly woven together.

-The name of the restaurant, Cebo, means “bait;” the place lures you in and gets you hooked.
+The name of the restaurant, Cebo, means “bait.”
+The name is especially apt, as this place lures you in and gets you hooked.

 The name is a reference to the French word for high-quality wine, because the restaurant has a wine cellar that boasts the best wine in the country.